Pražský Krysařík: History

-Czech dog breeders claim that krysariks are one of the oldest Czech breeds.
+Czech dog breeders claim that krysaříks (ratters) are one of the oldest Czech breeds.
 The first mentions of these ratter dogs are found in the writings of the historian Einhard, dating back to the 8th-9th centuries.
 The Polish historian Gallus Anonymus mentions the beloved ratters of King Bolesław II the Generous (1058–1081).
 He became fond of the ratter and had two of them imported to Poland from Bohemia.
 As their name suggests they were also commonly used as rat catchers in rural and urban households.
 Ratters are even mentioned in the writings of Jules Michelet: Charles IV of Luxembourg, during his visit to France in 1377, presented three ratters to King Charles V of France as a precious gift, and later they were inherited by his son the Dauphin.
-In historical chronicles and literary works, krysariks (ratters) are mentioned in connection with Wenceslas IV, Rudolf II and other European rulers.
+In historical chronicles and literary works, ratters are mentioned in connection with Wenceslaus IV, Rudolf II and other European rulers.